Want to know one of the easiest ways to generate more revenue from your ecommerce store fast?

 Here’s how it works.

-Next, type in “15” to find all subscribers who haven’t opened any of their past 15 emails.
+Next, type in “15” to find everyone who hasn’t opened any of their past 15 emails.

 List cleaning isn’t the sexiest topic when it comes to marketing.
-But if you want to maintain 20% to 30% open rates (or more) and keep your sender reputation high, this is a necessary 5-minute task that you should schedule once every few months.
+But if you want to maintain 20% to 30% open rates (or higher) and keep your sender reputation nice and high, this is a necessary 5-minute task that you should schedule once every few months.

 Manage Your Email Contacts Effortlessly with Drip

 Managing a healthy, responsive list that increase your value per lead doesn’t have to be difficult.